-CAUTION: Never connect heater directly to the propane/LP supply.
+WARNING: Never connect heater directly to the propane supply.
 This heater requires an external regulator (not supplied).
-Install the external regulator between the heater and propane/LP supply.
+Install the external regulator between the heater and propane supply.

 The installer must supply an external regulator.
 The external regulator will reduce incoming gas pressure.
-You must reduce incoming gas pressure between 11 and 14 inches of water.
+You must reduce incoming gas pressure to between 11 and 14 inches of water.
 If you do not reduce incoming gas pressure, heater regulator damage could occur.
-Install external regulator with the vent pointing down as shown in Figure 12.
-Pointing the vent down protects it from freezing rain or sleet.
+Install the external regulator with the vent pointing down as shown in Figure 12.
+Pointing the vent down, protects it from freezing rain or sleet.
 A CAUTION: Use only new, black iron or steel pipe.
 Internally-tinned copper tubing may be used in certain areas.
 Check your local codes.
-Use pipe 3/8" diameter or greater to allow proper gas volume to heater.
+Use pipe of large enough diameter to allow proper gas volume to heater.
 If pipe is too small, undue loss of pressure will occur.